yarnpkg/rfcs/accepted/0000-nohoist.md

 ```
 This allow both workspaces to have their own hoisting rules.
 Same thing should apply to linked modules.

+## nohoist safe guard
+nohoist is still an experimental feature, there are 2 things to limit its scope:
+1. user can turn nohoist off by specifying `workspaces-nohoist-experimental = false`.
+1. nohoist can only be used in private package for now until we learn more about how it is used. yarn will look for explicit `private: true` in the project.json where nohoist is specified.

 ## nohoist logic outline

 all of the nohoist logic (minus the config) is implemented in `src/package-hoist.js`: